 They need people who will not only listen to their needs, but who will stand with them as advocates for a more just world, and share their resources with them.
-As a result of this important need, we teach people from wealthier countries about poverty in poorer nations, especially Nicaragua.
+As a result of this important need, the CDCA teaches people from wealthier countries about poverty in poorer nations, especially Nicaragua.

-We host volunteers at our center – both groups and individuals – and also talk about our work with groups hosted by other organization that are in-country.
-We do several speaking tours each year covering many areas of the U.S., Canada, Ireland and Northern Ireland.
-We write four brief newsletters a year (available by mail or email), publish a blog, and post on Facebook and Twitter.
-We also educate visitors through the Casa Benjamin Linder project.
+The CDCA hosts volunteers – both groups and individuals – and also talks about the CDCA’s work with groups hosted by other organizations that are in-country.
+Several speaking tours each year covering many areas of the U.S., Canada, Ireland and Northern Ireland are done by part of our staff.
+The CDCA produces four brief newsletters each year (available by mail or email), publishes a blog, and posts on Facebook and Twitter.
+Visitors are educated through the Casa Benjamin Linder project.

-Stay in touch and learn along with us… Download a Your Nicaraguan Cheat Sheet: all the essentials in two hours or less © 2012 here (15GB PDF file).
+Stay in touch and learn along with the staff… Download a Your Nicaraguan Cheat Sheet: all the essentials in two hours or less © 2012 here (15GB PDF file).